 In 1988 after graduation from medical school, he established the position of the HIV program coordinator for the Department of Pediatrics/Pediatric Immunology of The University of Massachusetts Medical Center.
 Coordinating with the Worcester Department of Public Health, he was responsible for the implementation of a comprehensive AIDS risk-prevention program targeted at the Hispanic community.

-Dr. Sanchez joined the staff in June 2001 as the Senior Deputy Chief Medical Examiner with more than 10 years of hands-on experience and expertise in forensic pathology.
+Dr. Sanchez joined the HCIFS staff in June 2001 as the Senior Deputy Chief Medical Examiner with more than 10 years of hands-on experience and expertise in forensic pathology.
 In October 2002, he became the Interim Chief Medical Examiner of Harris County and was appointed Chief Medical Examiner by unanimous vote of Harris County Commissioners Court effective January 1, 2003.

 Since 1995 Dr. Sanchez has been an active consultant in forensic medicine for the International Criminal Investigative Training Assistance Program (ICITAP) under the aegis of the Criminal Division of the U.S. Department of Justice.
 As an ICITAP instructor, Dr. Sanchez has taught all aspects of forensic medicine including the on-scene role of the medical examiner to police officers, doctors, and lawyers in programs he designed and implemented in emerging democracies throughout the world.
 During Dr. Sanchez's participation, these programs have become integral to the ongoing development of viable medicolegal systems throughout Central and South America, the Caribbean, Central Asia (Uzbekistan and Kazakhstan) and East Africa.